ph4r5h4d/wait4it/README.md

 # wait4it
-A simple go application to test whether a port is ready to accept connection and also you can check whether your MySQL server is ready or not.
+A simple go application to test whether a port is ready to accept a connection, and also you can check whether your MySQL server is ready or not.
-It also supports **timeout** so it can wait for a certain time and then fail.
+It also supports **timeout** so it can wait for a particular time and then fail.

 ## Install
-You can download the latest release or you can build it yourself.
+You can download the latest release, or you can build it yourself.
 To build just run `go build -o wait4it`

 ## Command Line Args
-The following command line flags are supported
+The following command-line flags are supported

 * h (host to check, default is 127.0.0.1)
 * p (port to check on the host)
-* t (timeout in seconds, time to wait before considering the opration as failed. default is 30)
+* t (timeout in seconds, time to wait before considering the operation as failed. default is 30)
 * u (username for the services that needs username)
 * P (password for the services that needs password)
 * n (currently this param is used to identify database name for MySQL)